 “The president was an inexhaustible source of information.
 He explained the decor and furnishings and offered a host of anecdotes on former occupants of the White House,” Gould wrote.
 “Yet through his narratives there always ran an underlying note of deeply sincere and moving awe for the historic continuity of the presidency.”

 Take a drive by Earnscliffe today.
 Go by the now empty 24 Sussex.
 Tell me, then, that Canadians don’t need more of what Gould wrote about regarding our history and national institutions in the capital.

 Tell me we don’t need our own Harry Truman.

 Arthur Milnes, a Fellow of the Queen’s School of Policy Studies, served proudly as a speechwriter to Prime Minister Stephen Harper.
 Before that he was researcher on the Rt.
 Hon.
 Brian Mulroney’s bestselling Memoirs and has edited or co-edited books about past prime ministers Sir John A. Macdonald, Arthur Meighen, R.B.
 Bennett, and John N. Turner and U.S. presidents Jimmy Carter and George H.W.
 Bush.
-His latest book, Canada Always: The Speeches of Sir Wilfrid Laurier, will be published by McClelland and Stewart later this year.
+His latest book is Canada Always: The Speeches of Sir Wilfrid Laurier.